waylaidwanderer/node-chatgpt-api/README.md

 - Conversations are not tied to any user IDs, so if that's important to you, you should implement your own user ID system.
 - ChatGPT's model parameters (temperature, frequency penalty, etc.) are unknown, so I set some defaults that I thought would be reasonable.
 - Conversations are limited to roughly the last 3000 tokens, so earlier messages may be forgotten during longer conversations.
     - This works in a similar way to ChatGPT, except I'm pretty sure they have some additional way of retrieving context from earlier messages when needed (which can probably be achieved with embeddings, but I consider that out-of-scope for now).

-## Web Client
-A web client is available for this library's API server is also available at [waylaidwanderer/chatgpt-web-client](https://github.com/waylaidwanderer/chatgpt-web-client).

 ## Contributing
 If you'd like to contribute to this project, please create a pull request with a detailed description of your changes.